ausilianapoli/HAR-CNN-Keras/README.md

 5. first fully connected layer with 256 outputs;
 6. second fully connected layer 128 outputs;
 7. softmax layer for the classification;
-8. compiling the model to generate a model with:
+8. compiling the model to generate a model with parameters:
 	* Adam optimizer;
 	* learning rate equals to 0.001;
 	* decay equals to 1e-6;